OIDC

 RBAC

 You need the proper RBAC configuration / permissions.
-Check out the offial documentation for this topic.
+Check out the official documentation for this topic.

 Roles / ClusterRoles